 We proudly offer an educational program recognized by the American Association of Diabetes Educators’ Diabetes Education Accreditation Program which is designed for children, adolescents, adults, and seniors who want to learn more about managing their diabetes.

 The Diabetes Self-Management Education Program

-HCMC offers a complete program for patients with Type 1 and 2 diabetes.
-Our interdisciplinary team of educators includes a Registered Dietitian, Kim Dempsey, MS, RD, LDN, and a Pharmacist, Paula C. Bell, Pharm D, BCPS.
-As members of your healthcare team, the diabetes educators make managing your diabetes easier.
-They work with you to develop a plan to stay healthy, and give you the tools and ongoing support to make that plan a regular part of your life.
+HCMC offers a complete program for patients with pre-diabetes, Type 1 and 2 diabetes, and gestational diabetes.
+Our accredited program is coordinated and taught by Kim Dempsey, MS, RDN, LDN, CDCES.
+Having a registered dietitian/nutritionist who is additionally trained as a certified diabetes care and education specialist as a member of your healthcare team makes managing your diabetes easier.
+She works with you to develop a plan to stay healthy, and gives you the tools and ongoing support to make that plan a regular part of your life.
 Our program has seven key areas of focus.
 A diabetes educator can help you understand the causes and disease process of diabetes, then set priorities and coach you on each of these areas.

 The Diabetes Self-Management Education Program is accredited by the Diabetes Education Accreditation Program as meeting the national standards for diabetes education and support.
-All education is provided by a registered nurse who is certified in diabetes education with 11+ years of diabetes management experience as well as a registered dietitian who is also very experienced in the diabetes arena.
+All education is provided by a registered dietitian who is certified in diabetes care and education with 15+ years of diabetes management experience.
 Our Diabetes Education program is designed to meet individualized needs.

 Patients and families will learn more about: